EternityForest/sqlite-web/README.md

 * Import JSON or CSV files.
 * Browse table data.
 * Insert, Update or Delete rows.
+* Navigate forwards and backwards on foreign key matches.
+*
 ### Screenshots

 The index page shows some basic information about the database, including the number of tables and indexes, as well as its size on disk: